 Belvedere Castle, the highest natural point in the Park, offers sweeping views; the monument to a Polish king and the oldest and most curious man-made object in the Park are nearby.
 The Lake, with its rowboats, and The Ramble are on the itinerary.

 Discover the connection between the Sheep Meadow and the Tavern on the Green, which is the finishing line for the New York City Marathon.
 The Tour comes to an end at the U.S.S.
 Maine Memorial Monument in busy Columbus Circle.

 The cost is $30/person, $20 for seniors 65 years and older, and $15 for youths 13 to 18 years of age.
 The tour lasts 2.5 to three hours.
 During the tour guests will navigate five sets of steps and many inclines.
 This is a quick-paced and very vigorous tour.
 It is strongly suggested that you travel light; we are on our feet for the entire time.
 Heavy backpacks and shopping bags can only distract from your enjoyment of the Tour.

 We gather in front of the Pulitzer Fountain, which is opposite to the Plaza Hotel, at West 59th Street and Fifth Avenue.
 Consult the Tour Calendar for dates and time of the Central Park Walking Tour.
 Tours must be booked at least 36 hours in advance.

 All sales are final.
-If it is raining, snowing, windy or bitterly cold like all outdoor tours, the Central Park Walking Tour will be replaced by Subway Art Tour One.
+The Central Park Walking Tour will take place rain or shine.
 All tours are conducted in English only.
 All Tour participants assume normal liability for their behavior during the Tour.

 Come along, let’s talk about and walk about New York!